cfengine/documentation/examples/tutorials/manage-processes-and-services.markdown

 }
 ```

-This example is designed to be run on an Ubuntu 12.04 system, and assumes the ntp package is already installed).
+This example is designed to be run on an Ubuntu 12.04 system, and assumes the ntp package is already installed.

 Let us quickly explain this code: